fedeghe/gmapsimple/README.md

 ```

 some of the features used in the sample are not working exactly as expected, but I plan to refactor that and maybe publish a brand new version.

-Get a quick look at some samples [here](https://www.jmvc.org/gmaps3simple)